LeeHounshell/BatBot/README.md

 show the algorithm setting.
 set previous algorithm.
 use the next algorithm.
-what algorthims do you know?
+what algorithms do you know?
 identify that thing.
 what are your looking at?
 start the server.